WebexCC-SA/wxcc-ai-assist/docs/main/AI_Lab_Topic_Mission1.md

 3. Make a note of Total Analyzed interaction and how many of those has recording available.
    ![Profiles](../graphics/Lab1_AI_Agent/1.3.png)

 4. Click on **Topic**.
-There are various **Topics** for which customers are contacting the Contct Center.
+There are various **Topics** for which customers are contacting the Contact Center.
 Knowing this information gives the opportunities for automation and enhanced self-service through virtual agents.
 For example, one such topic could be **Flower Delivery**.
-As a business analyst, you might consider implementing an AI agent capable of creating an order and scheduling deliveries.
+As a CX Architect/Business leader, you might consider implementing an AI agent capable of creating an order and scheduling deliveries.
    ![Profiles](../graphics/Lab1_AI_Agent/1.4.png)

 5. There is option for you to download the Topics with details.